mmennelle/degreelink/docs/CURRENT_SYSTEM_STATUS.md

 - **`simple`:** Pool of courses, choose any to meet credit goal
 - **`grouped`:** Multiple mandatory subdivisions, must satisfy ALL groups

-**Note:** `conditional` requirement type has been REMOVED.
-Prerequisites are now handled at the course level.

 #### Constraint Types
-Constraints can apply at category-level OR group-level:
+Constraints can apply at category-level or group-level:

 1. **Credits Constraint**
    - Min/max credit requirements